dbmcclain/Lisp-Actors/README.md

 So it is really pretty much the same idea as conventional multi-thread programming, but slightly more generalized - to the point where "threads" and "locks" become irrelevant.
 They are both present, but only used beneath the Actors protocol, never overtly by snippet "Actor" code.
 Deadlocks are a thing of the past.

 Tasks can be assembled from reusable "Leggo Blocks" of Actor snippets.
 Actors can be created on the fly with CREATE.
-As a simple example, consider a ONCE block - an Actor that will allow the passage of only the first arriving message to its target destination Actor.
+As a simple example, consider a ONCE block - an Actor that will allow the passage of only the first arriving message to its target destination Actor:
 ```
 (deflex sink-beh
   (lambda (&rest msg)